2) What tuning will you teach in? We teach in DAD tuning but classes may retune or use a capo. Capos will be available for purchase if you need one.

 12) What kind of services and stores are available at Wallowa Lake?
 There are convenience stores, gift shops, ice cream counters and several restaurants that serve wine and beer, such as the Glacier Grill.
 The nearest grocery store is Mt.
 Joseph Family Foods in Joseph and a Safeway in Enterprise.
 There are gas stations in Joseph and Enterprise.
 The nearest post office, hardware store and fly-fishing shop are in Joseph.
 You can find excellent coffee, tea and espresso at Red Horse Coffee Traders and Arrowhead Chocolates.

-13) For medical needs, the Wallowa Memorial Hospital and Winding Waters Clinic are 12 miles from camp in Enterprise.
+13) For medical needs, the Wallowa Memorial Hospital is 12 miles from camp in Enterprise.
+The Winding Waters Clinic has locations in Joseph and Enterprise.
+Phone number for both locations: 541-426-4502.
 There are no medical facilities at Wallowa Lake.
 Directions to hospital: Take Hwy 82 to Enterprise, turn right onto Hwy 3 (by the Chevron station), turn left onto Medical Parkway (by Les Schwab) and the hospital is ahead on the right (601 Medical Parkway, Enterprise, OR 97828).
 The clinic is in the next building on the right.

 14) Is there Wi-Fi at the camp?
 What about cell phone service?
 The camp has wireless internet service, and it can be found just a short drive away at Mad Mary’s, The Embers, Arrowhead Chocolates and Red Horse Coffee in Joseph; and The Bookloft, Gypsy Java and the Library in Enterprise.
 Cell phone service may be unreliable at the south end of the Lake, depending on your provider.
 There is usually good service in Joseph.